Allied health to assist with the ageing experience

 Podiatrists may visit a person at home or in residential aged care, however, some clients may need to travel to a clinic to visit their podiatrist for treatment.

-Older Australians rely on podiatrists for many different aspects, including general foot health, diabetes-related care, or for prevention of wound infections or amputation.
+Older Australians rely on podiatrists for many different aspects, including general foot health, diabetes-related care or prevention of wound infections.

 Since being able to stand on your feet is an important component of walking, older people require healthy feet to remain mobile and stay independent.